 While psychologists do make distinctions between disorders and problems, the reality is that in each disorder or problem, there is an enormous spectrum in degree of severity and in what particular symptoms come to the surface.

 In general, a psychological disorder is considered more severe than a psychological problem.
 Disorders tend to have clusters of symptoms that have a sizeable impact upon your life, while psychological problems may be have only one or two symptoms that are less severe.

-You can do a brief screening of your Mental Health by clicking here, but we highly recommend seeing a professional psychologist, who will be better equipped to help you understand what factors are involved and what kind of treatment would best suit you.
+You can do a brief screening of your Mental Health by clicking here, but we highly recommend seeing a professional, who will be better equipped to help you understand what factors are involved and what kind of treatment would best suit you.

-Whether you have a disorder or a problem, keep hope, for both are treatable with therapy and/or medication.
+Whether you have a disorder or a problem, keep hope, for both are treatable with therapy.

 People with severe or chronic problems tend to need longer-term therapy, while acute symptoms may require shorter, more targeted treatment.

 Long-term therapy can mean anything from six months to several years, and may benefit from medication.
 Ultimately, though, you are in charge of your therapy, and you should feel free to tell your psychologist what your goals and time frame are.